-When the household includes a person(s) who has already received a LIEAP payment, he is not included in the AG and his income is not counted in determining eligibility.
+When the AG includes a person(s) who has already received a LIEAP payment, he is not included in the AG and his income is not counted in determining eligibility.

-EXAMPLE: An employed woman and her two children are included in her mother's household.
+EXAMPLE: An employed woman and her two children are included in her mother's AG.
 The mother applies for and is approved for a LIEAP payment for an AG of 4.
 Her daughter and grandchildren then move out of her home to live with the children's father.
-The father applies for LIEAP and reports an increase in household size and income.
-His LIEAP application is approved for a household of 1 and only his income is counted.
+The father applies for LIEAP and reports an increase in AG size and income.
+His LIEAP application is approved for an AG of 1 and only his income is counted.

-When a household includes an illegal alien, that person's income must be counted even though he cannot be included in the LIEAP AG.
+When an AG includes an illegal alien, that person's income must be counted even though he cannot be included in the LIEAP AG.